 - How is Service-Learning Different from Community Service?

 - How far is it to TIMA?
 Not as far as you think!

-Open Admission will be January 12 - February 6, 2015.
-In order to begin the enrollment process you must complete the Admission Application (available online beginning January 12, 2015).
+Open Admission will be January 11, 2016-February 5, 2016.
+In order to begin the enrollment process you must complete the Admission Application.

 Once Open Admission ends, we will begin admitting students to the school.
 Due to high interest in the school, we may need to admit students based on a random selection process, or lottery.
 If TIMA does not receive enrollment applications from Tybee Island students that meet or exceed the number of available spaces per grade, students from both Tybee Island and Chatham County will be placed in a lottery.
 All families will be notified of child's acceptance or wait list status after the lottery.
 Grade levels that do not reach enrollment capacity will continue to enroll students on a first-come, first-served basis after Open Admission.

 Finalized acceptance and registration into Tybee Island Maritime Academy is contingent upon verification of information submitted.

 Lottery (when applicable)

 February 8, 2016 – March 4, 2016

 Parents must provide all registration materials during this window or risk losing their child's space in the school.

 Registration for remaining slots from the waitlist lottery.